UKForeignOffice/lists/README.md

 We are using Postgres on AWS RDS with Postgis extension for spatial queries.
 The server's data layer is built using [Prisma ORM](https://www.prisma.io/) and you can find the database schema specification in `src/server/models/db/schema.prisma`.
-We are using a mix between relational and JSONB so we can benefit from relational structured data and have the flexibility of unstructured schemas for the various types of lists we are planning to work with. **Important**: Because Prisma doesn't support PostGIS types and advanced JSONB operators, some queries are handwritten instead of using prisma models.
+We are using a mix between relational and JSONB so we can benefit from relational structured data and also have the flexibility of unstructured schemas for the various types of lists we are planning to work with. **Important**: Because Prisma doesn't support PostGIS types and advanced JSONB operators, some queries are handwritten instead of using prisma models.

 **Redis**